vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

     <td>Unsupported log format means that your log may be missing some required columns.
 Hover over the <code>UNSUPPORTED LOG FORMAT</code> label to see a list of missing columns.
 Ensure your logs contain the columns noted in the <a href="/network_flow_reports#prerequisites">Prerequisites</a> section.</td>
   </tr>
 </table>

+### Troubleshooting {#troubleshooting}

+When you click **Check Permissions** during the onboarding process, an error is displayed when you the correct permissions are not set up.
+Ensure that you add the correct permissions displayed in the onboarding workflow for _each_ account.

+#### KMS Encrypted Buckets

+An error is displayed for buckets that are encrypted with AWS Key Management Service (KMS).
+You will need to either remove encryption on these buckets or provide Vantage the necessary permissions to decrypt (i.e., `kms:Decrypt`).

 ### Manage Existing Integrations